 }

-25ns, looks better than zero to me, but something doesn’t add up.
+__25ns__looks better than zero, but something doesn’t add up.
 If the addition is a single hardware instruction, why did it take ~100 cycles?
-There are BMI2 instructions with such runtimes on AMD Zen and Zen 2 chips, but not the addition.
+There are BMI2 bit-manipulation assembly instructions with such runtime on AMD Zen and Zen 2 chips, but not the addition.

 1